Carloscavalcante97/Carloscavalcante97/README.md

   <h1>Hello there! <img src="https://lumiere-a.akamaihd.net/v1/images/image_24de51ea.gif" style="width: 45px;" /></h1>

-  **I’m currently a student of Analysis, Development and Integration of Systems at Universidade Tiradentes.**
+  **My name is Antônio Cavalcante and i'm currently a student of Analysis, Development and Integration of Systems at Universidade Tiradentes and
+    passionate about playing bass and critiquing movies on Letterboxd (as if I'm a seasoned critic).**

   <br>